py-study-group/challenges/September/challenges4.md

 2. client.py

-client.py uses a named pipe to send a text message to client.py.
+Make `client.py` use a named pipe to send a text message to `server.py`.

-server.py waits for the message and displays its contents.
+`server.py` in turn waits for the message and displays its contents.

 On Linux you can use `os.mkfifo()` to work with named pipes and on Windows you can use Tim Golden's pywin32 module.